diegomors/node_llm/PROMPT_3.md

-Extract product information from the provided JSON data.
+Extract following product information from the provided JSON data.
+The output format must be a JSON as well.

     • index: The position of the product in the list.
     • id: The unique identifier of the product.